Skip to content

 The Problem: Your VNA Measures the Fixture Too

-The S-Parameter Analysis Pipeline tool lets you chain four operations on a single .s2p file: View, Passivity Check, Time Gate, and De-embed.
-Here is how to work through them in order.
+The S-Parameter Analysis Pipeline tool chains together four operations you can run on any .s2p file: View, Passivity Check, Time Gate, and De-embed.
+Let's walk through them in sequence, because skipping ahead usually means backtracking later.

 Step 1: View — Know What You Are Looking At